 One of the smallest countries in Africa, Malawi is the epitome of a vast continent, the very essence of Africa.
 Not entirely East, Central or Southern Africa, it has elements of each: a touch of East Africa’s sensual magnetism, some of the mystery of Central Africa’s tropical forests, and the sheer delight of Southern Africa’s exuberance.

 Malawi is a country of startling contrasts.
-Landlocked, it is a nation of fishermen, one-fifth of the land taken up by Lake Malawi, the third largest lake in Africa.
-Trapped in the Great Rift Valley, it laps like an inland sea at the foot of wooded escarpment hills, in a set of haunting beauty.
+Landlocked, it is a nation of fishermen, and one-fifth of the land is taken up by Lake Malawi, the third largest lake in Africa.
+Trapped in the Great Rift Valley, it laps like an inland sea at the foot of wooded escarpment hills in a haunting beauty.
 In its uplands, the undulating plains of the central African plateau give way to dramatic inselbergs and spectacular highlands – the Mulanje Massif, the highest mountain in central Africa, and Zomba Mountain in the south, and northwards, the forested Viphya plateau and the superb rolling grasslands of the Nyika.